-The Doctor of Education Oversight Committee approves and denies admission to the Doctor of Education program.
-All relevant information in the application (GPA, graduate-level research paper evaluation, entrance exam, and division interview) are considered in ascertaining the applicant's potential for advanced research studies and making a final decision concerning admission.
-After a decision by the Doctor of Education Oversight Committee, the program director will notify applicants of acceptance/denial to the doctoral program.
-Decisions usually are made within one month following the submission of all application documents and no later than a month after the application deadlines.
+The Doctor of Education Oversight Committee (EDOC) approves and denies admission to the Doctor of Education program.
+All relevant information in the application (GPA, graduate-level research paper evaluation, entrance exam, and entrance interview) are considered in ascertaining the applicant's potential for advanced research studies and making a final decision concerning admission.
+After a decision by the Doctor of Education Oversight Committee, Admissions will notify applicants of acceptance/denial to the doctoral program.
+Decisions are usually, but not always, made within one month following the submission of all application documents and no later than a month after the application deadlines.
 Applications are valid for one year.